openebs/lvm-localpv/design/lvm/snapshot.md

 - Verify the snapSize paramaeter with absolute value and check that correct size has been reserved for thin volumes
 - Verify the snapSize paramaeter with percentage value and check that correct size has been reserved for thick volumes
 - Verify the snapSize paramaeter with percentage value and check that correct size has been reserved for thin volumes
+- Verify the snapshot creation for non existing pvc and check that it fails
+- Check the LVM behavior when we are exceeding the snapsize space for snapshots
+- Check the perfromance of the volume after creating the snapshot
+- Create multiple snapshots and verify that any modification in origianl volume gets stored in all the snapshots
+- Verify original volume is working fine after creating the snapshot with and without snapsize parameter

 ## Graduation Criteria